-- Using an RPM Package to Install BART describes the BART installation process using an RPM package. - Installing BART on a Debian or Ubuntu Host describes the BART installation process on a Debian or Ubuntu host.
+- Using an RPM Package to Install BART section describes how to install BART using an RPM package. - Installing BART on a Debian or Ubuntu Host section describes how to install BART on a Debian or Ubuntu host.

 2.1 Using an RPM Package to Install BART